gayeongpark/gayeongpark.github.io/_posts/2024-04-03-Tryhackme-Agent-Sudo.md

    `-l` is for username, the reason for using `-l` (lowercase) specifically is that I needed to specify a single username - `chris` to try

-   `-P` is for password, the reason for using `-P` (uppercase) specifically is that I needed to specify a file containing a list of password wordlist to attemp the brute-forcing.
+   `-P` is for password, the reason for using `-P` (uppercase) specifically is that I needed to specify a file containing a list of password word list to attempt the brute-forcing.

    As it was FTP(File Transfer Protocol), I needed to set `ftp://` and then appended ip number of target machine.